Seamus O'Donovan

-James O'Donovan (Séamus Ó Donnabháin; 3 November 1896 in County Roscommon – 4 June 1979 in Dublin), also known as Seamus or Jim O'Donovan, was a leading volunteer in the Irish Republican Army (IRA) and Agent in Ireland for the Abwehr.
+James O'Donovan (Séamus Ó Donnabháin; 3 November 1896 – 4 June 1979), also known as Seamus or Jim O'Donovan, was a leading volunteer in the Irish Republican Army (IRA) and agent in Ireland for the Abwehr.
 He fought in the Irish War of Independence and then on the Anti-Treaty side during the Irish Civil War serving as the IRA Director of Munitions and chemicals.
-O'Donovan is best known for his contacts with the Abwehr military intelligence of Nazi Germany.
+O'Donovan is best known for his contacts with the Abwehr intelligence of Nazi Germany.

 Biography

 Irish Republican Army

 A native of County Roscommon, O'Donovan was educated at St Aloysius' College, Glasgow and at University College Dublin where he earned a Master of Science degree in Chemistry.
 O'Donovan was an explosives expert and reputedly invented the "Irish War Flour" (named after the flour sacks in which it was smuggled into Dublin aboard ships) and "Irish Cheddar" devices.
 He subsequently became IRA Director of Chemicals in 1921.
 During the Irish War of Independence he was imprisoned in Mountjoy and Kilmainham prisons and later interned in Newbridge, County Kildare.
 O'Donovan escaped from Newbridge jail on 14 October 1922 was recaptured on 15 March 1923 and imprisoned until 17 July 1924.

 He opposed the Anglo-Irish Treaty and was a member of the anti-treaty IRA Executive formed in 1922.
 During the Irish Civil War O'Donovan fought on the Anti-Treaty IRA side.

-In 1930, he became a manager at ESB headquarters in Dublin.
+In 1930, he became a manager at Irelands Electricity Supply Board (ESB) headquarters in Dublin.

 In August 1938, at the request of IRA chief of staff Seán Russell, he wrote the S-Plan, a sabotage/bombing campaign targeting England.
+The S-Plan campaign carried out approximately 300 explosions/acts of sabotage, caused 10 deaths and 96 injuries in England.

-During this time O'Donovan and Russell were the only GHQ members of the old IRA still in the organisation.
+During this time O'Donovan and Russell were the only General Headquarters members of the "Old IRA" still in the organisation.

 In his unpublished memoirs he wrote that he "conducted the entire training of cadre units, was responsible for all but locally-derived intelligence, carried out small pieces of research and, in general, controlled the whole explosives and munitions end" of S-Plan.